Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: Quantum circuits

 The interested reader may find a detailed proof of this mapping in Appendix \ref{sec:blencoding}.
 We again encounter a special treatment of the diagonal terms $\tilde{\zeta}_{\nu\nu}$ in Eq.~\eqref{eq:coeffs}, which is due to our version of $\mathsf{Select}$ excluding the constant terms, that have been subtracted off in Eq.~\eqref{eq:biham}.

 Note that to achieve the 1-norm of Eq.~\eqref{eq:blissthclambda}, we need to make sure the success amplitude $p$ is close to unity: $p\mapsto 1$.
-The parameter $p$ is born from the use of amplitude amplification with partial reflections in $\mathsf{Prepare}$, and the failure amplitude $\sqrt{1-p}$ in Eq.~\eqref{aux_state} can be suppressed exponentially for a negligible increase in complexity.
-To flag the usable subspace of $|\Lambda\rangle$, we control the $\mathsf{Select}$ circuit on qubit $\mathsf{a}$.
+Later, spurious contributions to the energy from the inexact subspace of $|\Lambda\rangle$ will be eliminated by controlling the $\mathsf{Select}$ circuit on qubit $\mathsf{a}$.

 To encode $|\Lambda\rangle$, we follow the procedure of Lee~\emph{et al.}\ and utilize a modified \emph{Alias Sampling} routine \cite{Babbush2018Linear} to prepare the state